 Conclusion

-I have been coming to San Francisco for the last 56 years and the city still has not lost its charm for me.
+I have been coming to San Francisco for the last 60 years, and the city still retains its charm for me.
 It is a beautiful city.
 It is a delicious city.
 Occasionally, it is a maddening city.
-It is a city with problems like homelessness.
+It is a city plagued by problems such as homelessness.
 It is a city that never met a protest it didn’t like.
-It is a frightening city to drive and a tiring city to walk.
+It is a frightening city to drive in and a tiring city to walk.
 It is a city where you will need to bring a sweatshirt or jacket… always.

 Leave a Reply